 The rise of the gig economy has increased labour market flexibility and acts as a counterweight to cyclical unemployment.
 Yet, the temporary relief it provides may eventually create long lasting issues down the road.
 As a result of rising demand for technological skills, workers could find their skillsets obsolete or irrelevant once they leave gig work, if they do not reskill or continually practise their skills.

 For many SMEs, cash-flow is being decimated from two ends.
 On the one hand, it is the decline in sales revenue, and on the other, higher operating costs.
 Although cash positions are supported by government soft loans in the short run, SMEs cannot stay afloat unless demand picks up.
 As of January 2021, 45% of SMEs have adequate cash reserves for only two more months or less.
 Slightly more than 20% are more optimistic and see their cash reserves lasting four to five more months.

 A plunge in sales revenue due to overall weaker demand from domestic markets, and to a certain extent, foreign markets, have weakened SMEs’ cash reserves.
-As mentioned earlier, more than half of SMEs saw sales in 2020 decline by more than 20% compared to 2019.
+As mentioned earlier, 34% of SMEs saw sales in 2020 decline by more than 20% compared to 2019.
 The economic slowdown also leads to customers delaying payments, and this aggravates cash flow problems further.